SBKubric/SBKubric/README.md

 ### [Movix](https://github.com/stranded-in-python/movix)

-[Movix](https://stranded-in-python.github.io) is a small pet-project to build an online streaming platform.
+[Movix](https://stranded-in-python.github.io) is a small pet-project, an attempt to build an online streaming platform.

 ## 🤝 Connect with me